 It starts with one decision: Who will you serve?

-* If you feel you are not able to safely vote your conscience for fear of your party's retribution, consider endorsement by The Oath of Office, which provides training and tools for protecting your seat and voting your conscience in the face of party retribution.
+* If you feel you are not able to safely vote your conscience for fear of your party's retribution, consider certification by The Oath of Office, which provides training and tools for protecting your seat and voting your conscience in the face of party retribution.

 Does your organization expect the candidates you endorse to remain loyal and accountable to their constituents?